Consciousness is like a rainbow. There are a multitude of colors. ― Guru Tua

 So, now we have what you could call our five primary states of consciousness.
 These include the three basic states of waking, sleeping, and dreaming.
 To these, we’ve added two other higher states.
 These are transcendental consciousness and the Shamanic State of Consciousness.
 These are like the primary colors of a rainbow.
 There are many shades in between these five.
 They fade and overlap one another.
 Combining these states is also one of the natural goals of awareness.

 Lucid Dreaming the Seventh State?

 Some believe that lucid dreaming should be the seventh state.
-This is because it combines or overlaps two or possibly three states of consciousness.
+This is because it combines two or possibly three states of consciousness.
 In lucid dreaming one is present, they “know” they are dreaming.
 This is the same as the waking state.
-And, they are also in the REM partition of the dreaming state, while actively directing their reality.
-This is similar to the Shamanic State where you create and direct the experence.
+The REM partition of the dreaming state is a unique partition of the sleeping state.
+So, this is similar to the Shamanic State where you create and direct the experience.
 What do you think?

 There you have the basic landscape of the states of consciousness.
 Now hopefully you can grasp how consciousness is like a rainbow.
 And, we haven’t even talked about the non-linear nature of time.
 We hope this helps you understand the shapes and colors of the rainbow of perception.

 There are several ancient tools for expanding and exploring consciousness.
 We call them, spiritual technologies.

 Spiritual technologies are tools for exploring consciousness.
 They result from generations of research by cultures around the world.
 These processes stand up to the test of science.
 They are repeatable and measurable.
 Everyone who can follow a process can use these tools.
 We call the practice of these processes spiritual exploration.

 You can list these tools in several ways.
 Some fall into more than one group.
 We like this simple method of grouping.